hypernumbers/hypernumbers-manual/contents/hypernumbers-application/overview.rst

    :alt: Hypernumbers commissioning a site

-A  “Building your site” message will appear (highlighted) and when complets, you’ll arrive at the first page (which might look like the quick info page below):
+A  “Building your site” message will appear (highlighted) and when completes, you’ll arrive at the first page (which might look like the quick info page below):

 .. image:: /images/hypernumbers-spreadsheet-wiki-web-view.png
    :scale: 100 %